eisental/RedstoneChips/README.md

 Installation
 ------------
-* If you're updating from a previous version, delete any previously installed RedstoneChips and BasicCircuits jar files and rename your <craftbukkit>/plugins/RedstoneChips-XX folder to RedstoneChips-0.77 (or delete it to remove previous settings).
+* If you're updating from a previous version, delete any previously installed RedstoneChips and BasicCircuits jar files and rename your <craftbukkit>/plugins/RedstoneChips-XX folder to /RedstoneChips (or delete it to remove previous settings).
-* Download the [RedsoneChips-0.77](https://github.com/downloads/eisental/RedstoneChips/RedstoneChips-0.77.jar) jar file.
+* Download the [RedsoneChips-0.8](https://github.com/downloads/eisental/RedstoneChips/RedstoneChips-0.8.jar) jar file.
-* Download the [BasicCircuits-0.77](https://github.com/downloads/eisental/BasicCircuits/BasicCircuits-0.77.jar) jar file.
+* Download the [BasicCircuits-0.8](https://github.com/downloads/eisental/BasicCircuits/BasicCircuits-0.8.jar) jar file.
 * Copy the downloaded jar files into the plugins folder of your craftbukkit installation, keeping their original filenames.

 Changelog
 ----------
+#### RedstoneChips 0.8 (14/02/11)
+- Many internal changes in the way input pins are handled and their lookup maps.
+- Using ChatFixUtil by Olof Larsson prevent chat color client crashes.
+- When scanning a chip, chip blocks are first looked for to the right and to the left instead of in the original direction.
+This means that branches closer to the sign will have lower pin numbers.
+- any IO block (input, output or interaction) can now be placed on top or below a chip block.
+- Circuits can now register themselves as receivers or transmitters on a specific broadcast channel to receive bits wirelessly.
+- Circuits can now register themselves as type receivers to receive text entered by using the /rc-type command.
+- Moved /rc-channels command into RedstoneChips to work with the new ReceivingCircuit and TransmittingCircuit interfaces.
+- Moved /rc-type command into RedstoneChips to work with the new rcTypeReceiver interface.
+- Uses <craftbukkit>/plugins/RedstoneChips as the data folder.
+The version number is no longer part of the folder name.
+- Saves the circuit state whenever the world is saved instead of doing it on every circuit activation/deactivation.
+- Shorter command names: redchips-active -> rc-list, redchips-classes -> rc-classes, redchips-prefs -> rc-prefs, redchips-debug -> rc-debug, redchips-pin -> rc-pin, redchips-destroy -> rc-destroy, redchips-deactivate -> rc-break, redchips-channels -> rc-channels.
+- New commands: /rc-reset to reactivate a circuit.
+Useful for applying changes to the circuit structure or sign arguments; /rc-info print's a lot of information about a circuit.
+Used by pointing at a circuit or with a circuit id.
+- Material names in the preferences can be entered without spearating underscores.
+- Added a check for infinite feedback loops, such as a not gate in which the output is connected straight to the input.
+This will no longer cause the server to crash and the offending circuit will now be disabled.
+To use it again it needs to be reactivated.
+- Circuits will behave much more nicely on server restarts.

 #### RedstoneChips 0.77 (7/02/11)
 - Moved CircuitIndex and CircuitLibrary classes to package org.tal.redstonechips.circuit
 - Using the new scheduler for turning off buttons that are directly connected to an input block.